Eddie-Ward/Eddie-Ward/README.md

 :key: [Dungeon Tiles](https://edward-dungeon-tiles.netlify.app)

-A browser game made for visualization a traceback algorithm built on HTML, CSS, Typescript.
+A browser game made for visualizing a traceback algorithm, built on HTML, CSS, Typescript.

 ### :mailbox: About